payros/mmda/README.md

 - Clone or download the project
 - Run `npm install` from the project's root directory
-- Add a `.env` file with DB credentials to the project's root directory
+- Add a `.env` file with DB credentials to the project's root directory (see below)
 - Run `npm start`
 - Navigate to `localhost:3000` or `127.0.0.1:3000` from your preferred browser